Harshal1803/Python-Shell/README.md

 5. Fully functional on Windows, with potential future expansion for macOS and Linux support.
 6. Designed for speed and low resource consumption, ensuring smooth operation on older machines.
 7. **NEW UPDATE**---- added git functionalities(git push ,pull ,add, clone, init).
+8. **NEW UPDATE 2**---- added undo functionality, can perfrom undo in 'rm' command.

 ## How to use it?
 1. It is as simple as the normal terminal, just download **main.exe** from the 'releases' section.